Resident as Teacher

 Hope Ricciotti, MD

-Trainee as Teacher Curriculum Showcase click here for more information
+Resident/Fellow as Teacher Programs and Curricula from the Harvard Training Programs click here for more information

 Wednesday, September 17, 2014 – 3:00-5:00 pm